-- Module Time: 3 full days (9.00am 5.00pm) on $4^{th}$ , $6^{th}$ , and $8^{th}$ December 2017. - Reserve 4th 11th December 2017 for TPE25 only. - Reserve 9th and 10th December 2017 for conducting part I of the course assessment. - Reserve a compulsory Q&A session for the course assessment at 9am-11am on 11th December 2017. - It is useful for you to have a Window-based laptop for Excel modelling.
-If you do not have a laptop, be prepared to stay in Cambridge for a few more days after 11th December 2017 so that you can conduct
+- Module Time: 3 full days (9.00am 5.00pm) on 7th, 9th, and 11th December 2020. - Reserve 7th 14th December 2020 for TPE25 ONLY. - Reserve 12th and 13th December 2020 for conducting part I of the course assessment. - Reserve a compulsory Q&A session for the course assessment from 13:30 until 15:30 on 14th December 2020. - There is a possibility that this course will be delivered online depending on when the Covid19 social distancing rules will be removed.

-Excel modelling in the CJBS Computer Lab.

-• The level of mathematical theory may be below the expectation of some CUED students.
+- It is necessary for you to have a Window-based laptop for Excel modelling although it is possible that a Macbased laptop can be used for Excel modelling.
+If this course is delivered in classroom and Cambridge, then there is a possibility that students use computers in the computer lab.
+In the latter, if you do not have a laptop, be prepared to stay in Cambridge for a few more days after 16th December 2020 so that you can conduct Excel modelling in relation to your course assessment in the CJBS Computer Lab - subject to availability of the lab. - The level of mathematical theory may be below the expectation of some CUED students.